ethirajsrinivasan/binaryscripts.github.io/_posts/python/2024-12-11-implementing-custom-exception-handling-patterns-in-python.md

 pass
 ```

-With this approach, catching &#96;ApplicationError&#96; will handle all derived exceptions.
+With this approach, catching `ApplicationError` will handle all derived exceptions.

 ```python
 try: